k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 ## Business Parameters

 Select one or several parameters.
-Additionally, you can add the same parameter multiple times with different values.
-An information icon is displayed next to each parameter with a description.
+You can also add the same parameter multiple times with different values.
+An information icon next to each parameter provides a description.

 ![parameters](images/task_business_parameters_example.png)